 So then, if while her husband is living she is joined to another man, she shall be called an adulteress; but if her husband dies, she is free from the law, so that she is not an adulteress though she is joined to another man.
 (Romans 7:3, NASB)

-In Deuteronomy 7:3-4, the Mosaic Law prohibited an Israelite to marry someone who was of a nation that worshipped a false god.
+That view was also partly based on another reason.
+In Deuteronomy 7:3-4, the Mosaic Law prohibited an Israelite from marrying someone who was of a nation that worshipped a false god.
 However, in Ezra 9:1-3 we find a time after the Babylonian captivity when the Israelites were found to have not followed this command.
 In Ezra 10:2-3 and 10:10-11, they then decide to put away their foreign wives.
-These marriages were sinful and never recognized by God.

 Furthermore, you shall not intermarry with them; you shall not give your daughters to their sons, nor shall you take their daughters for your sons.
 For they will turn your sons away from following Me to serve other gods; then the anger of the Lord will be kindled against you and He will quickly destroy you.
 (Deuteronomy 7:3-4, NASB)